1950's Saturday Morning Shows

 NBC vice-president Sylvester "Pat" Weaver had high hopes for the production, but only 31 affiliates and one lonely sponsor signed up initially.
 The whole notion of people viewing television (what little there was) in the daytime was a major hurdle for the show to overcome - watching TV during daylight hours was considered decadent behavior in 1952.

-Dave Garraway on Today'Today' was originally hosted by breezy radio personality Dave Garroway, Jack Lescoulie was the sports commentator while Jack Fleming read the news and pointed to pictures on the wall that represented the top stories.
+Dave Garraway on Today'Today' was originally hosted by breezy radio personality Dave Garroway, Jack Lescoulie was the sports commentator while Jim Fleming read the news and pointed to pictures on the wall that represented the top stories.

 The innovative program was broadcast from the RCA Exhibition Hall, complete with the latest high-tech equipment, clocks tuned to various time zones on the walls, and a window on the street where people congregated in the mornings to be captured by the NBC cameras and wave to the folks back home.